-Skateboarding is one of the most fun activities that improve flexibility and balance.
+Skateboarding is one of the most fun activities that improves flexibility and balance.
 But does skateboarding help you lose weight?
 Let’s find out.

 Is skateboarding good cardio?